radius-project/docs/docs/content/operations/platforms/kubernetes/_index.md

 az aks get-credentials --subscription mySubscription --resource-group myResourceGroup --name myAKSCluster
 ```

-Once deployed and your kubectl context has been set as your default, you can run the following to configure the Radius control plane:
+Once deployed and your kubectl context has been set as your default, you can run the following to create a Radius environment and install the control plane:

 ```bash
 rad env init kubernetes -i